Student Guidelines

 Credits are awarded only for experience gained during the academic semester in which students undertake their internship.
 “Retroactive” credits cannot be awarded for an experience that has taken place before or after the semester in which the internship is undertaken.

-Can I Intern at an Organization for More than One Semester for Receive Credit?
+Can I Intern at an Organization for More than One Semester for Credit?

-If a student wishes to continue to intern at an organization for more than one semester and receive credit, their second internship role/description must be significantly different from their previous internship role, so that they are learning about new aspects of the position or field.
-New learning outcomes should be established and must be substantially different in nature or more advanced than the previous internship experience.
+If a student wishes to continue to intern at an organization for more than one semester and receive credit, their second internship must be different from their previous internship role, so they are learning about new aspects of the position or field.
+New learning outcomes should be established and must be substantially different in nature than the previous internship experience.
 Students should have any second internships reviewed and pre-approved by a career center staff member prior to registration.

-Both the on-site supervisor and the faculty sponsor will monitor students’ progress throughout the internship and offer assistance as needed.
-Prior to the end of the internship, the on-site supervisor will receive a performance evaluation to completed and returned to the Career Development Center.
-On the basis of this evaluation and the assigned academic project, the faculty sponsor will determine a grade.
+Students should follow their Internship Learning Contract as they would a syllabus.
+Satisfying the requirements of the job description, faculty-assigned academic project, hours, and credits is essential to successfully completing the internship.
+Both the Internship Supervisor and the Faculty Mentor will monitor each student’s progress throughout the internship and offer assistance as needed.
+Prior to the end of the internship, the Internship Supervisor will complete a performance evaluation.
+Based on this evaluation and the assigned academic project, the faculty mentor will determine a grade.

 All parties are expected to uphold the agreement made before the start of the semester.
-If absolutely necessary, some modifications can be made on occasion.
-Students should contact Career Development to request minor changes such as their site contact information or site supervisor name and title.
+If absolutely necessary, some modifications can be made on a case by case basis.
+Students should contact the Career Development Center to request minor changes such as their internship contact information or Internship Supervisor name and title.
 If approved, the Internship Learning Contract will be updated and all parties will be notified.

-After the add /drop period, students may not make major changes to their internships such as hours, credits, the sponsoring organization, or faculty sponsor.
+After the add /drop period, students may not make major changes to their internships such as hours, credits, the internship organization, or the Faculty Mentor.
 If an issue occurs that is beyond the student’s control, he/she must contact Career Development for possible special arrangements.
 Students are strongly encouraged to contact us as soon as possible for a potential resolution to be feasible.